Chronology of the universe: Nucleosynthesis of light elements

-Between about 2 and 20 minutes after the Big Bang nuclear fusion reactions convert a 1:7 mixture of neutrons and protons in to a mix of protons, deuterium (a proton fused with a neutron), ^{3}He, ^{4}He, with trace amounts of ^{7}Li and ^{7}Be.
+Between about 3 and 20 minutes after the inflation, nuclear fusion reactions convert a 1:7 mixture of neutrons and protons into a mix of protons, deuterium (a proton fused with a neutron), ^{3}He, ^{4}He, with trace amounts of ^{7}Li and ^{7}Be.
 These reactions end when the temperature falls below the 0.07MeV needed for nuclear fusion.
 The final mixture depends upon the reaction rates, the temperature, and the density of the components.
 The reaction rates can be measured in nuclear physics laboratories while the temperature and densities can be calculated from models of the expansion of the universe.

 About 25% of the protons, and all the neutrons fuse to form deuterium, a hydrogen isotope, and almost all of the deuterium quickly fuses to form helium-4.
 Helium-4 has much higher binding energy than nuclei with 5 to 8 nucleons so only trace amounts of those nuclei are created.

 Heavier nuclei produced in stars do not appear because they require the combination of three Helium-4 nuclei and the density of Helium-4 is too low for many three way collisions to occur before the expansion cools the universe below the fusion temperature.

-Small amounts of tritium (another hydrogen isotope) and beryllium-7 and -8 are formed, but these are unstable and are quickly decay.
+Small amounts of tritium (another hydrogen isotope) and beryllium-7 and -8 are formed, but these are unstable and quickly decay.
 A small amount of deuterium is left unfused.

 The amounts of each light element in the early universe can be estimated from old galaxies, and is strong evidence for the Big Bang.
-For example, the Big Bang should produce about 1 neutron for every 7 protons, allowing for 25% of all nucleons to be fused into helium-4 (2 protons and 2 neutrons out of every 16 nucleons), and this is the amount we find today, and far more than can be explained by production in stars.
+For example, the Big Bang should produce about 1 neutron for every 7 protons, allowing for 25% of all nucleons to be fused into helium-4 (2 protons and 2 neutrons out of every 16 nucleons), and this is the amount present today, and far more than can be explained by production in stars.
 Similarly, deuterium fuses extremely easily; any alternative explanation must also explain how conditions existed for deuterium to form, but also left some of that deuterium unfused and not immediately fused again into helium.
 Any alternative must also explain the proportions of the various light elements and their isotopes.
 A few isotopes, such as lithium-7, were found to be present in amounts that differed from theory.